grgwsmth/gsd/about.md

 weight: 1
 ---

 {% include copy-block.html copy="I have a long history building digital products and tools.
-I started out as a unicorn designer/developer, and, over the years, have embraced the UX discipline.
+I started out as a designer/developer in client services, and, over the years, have embraced the UX discipline at a larger scale.
 When design systems arose to drive more structure and consistency in digital products, I was immediately hooked. " %}
 {: .mt5 }

 {% include copy-block.html copy="I consider my time on the Walmart design team my masters degree in design systems.
 The chance to work on systems at massive scale was both challenging and exciting.
 I love working with smart, talented people, and I thrive on positive, optimistic collaboration.
 I lead with empathy, and by example." %}